-In 2016/17 the mean self-efficacy score for adults in Northern Ireland was 19.2.
-For adults engaging in culture, arts and sport the mean score was 19.4 which was higher than for those not engaging (17.2).
-Higher average self-efficacy scores were found for those who engaged in the arts, used the public library service, visited a museum or science centre, participated in sport or visited PRONI in comparison to those who did not.
+In 2017/18, the estimated mean self-efficacy score for adults in Northern Ireland was 19.3.
+For adults engaging in culture, arts and sport the estimated mean score was 19.5, which was higher than for those not engaging (17.7).
+Higher average self-efficacy scores were found for those who engaged in the arts, used the public library service, visited a museum or science centre, participated in sport or used PRONI services in comparison with those who did not.